run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-build-ports.md

  This Quickstart is an extension of the Quickstart document: [Start and Use Interactive Build Workloads](walkthrough-build.md)

- When starting a container with the Run:AI Command-Line Interface (CLI), it is possible to expose internal ports to the container user.
+ When starting a container with the Run:AI Command-Line Interface (CLI), it is sometimes needed to expose internal ports to the user.
+Examples are: accessing a Jupyter notebook, using the container from a development environment such as PyCharm.

 ## Exposing a Container Port

- There are 4 ways to expose ports in Kubernetes: _Port Forwarding_, _NodePort_, _LoadBalancer_ and _Ingress_.
-The first 2 will always work.
+ There are four ways to expose ports in Kubernetes: _Port Forwarding_, _NodePort_, _LoadBalancer_, and _Ingress_.
+The first two will always work.
 The others require a special setup by your administrator.
-The 4 methods are explained [here](../../admin/runai-setup/advanced/allow-external-access-to-containers.md).
+The four methods are explained [here](../../admin/runai-setup/advanced/allow-external-access-to-containers.md).

- The document below provides examples based on Port Forwarding and Ingress.
+ The document below provides an example based on Port Forwarding.

-!!!
-Note
-    The step below uses a Jupyter Notebook as an example of how to expose Ports.
-There is also a special shortcut for starting a Jupyter Notebook detailed [here](../tools/dev-jupyter.md).

 ## Port Forwarding, Step by Step Walkthrough

 ### Setup

 *  Login to the Projects area of the Run:AI Administration user interface at [https://app.run.ai/projects](https://app.run.ai/projects){target=_blank}
-*  Add a Project named "team-a"
+*  Add a Project named `team-a`
-*  Allocate 2 GPUs to the Project

 ### Run Workload